scottnguyen0412/Smart-Image/README.md

 ## Library

 - Shadcn/ui (UI Designed)
+- Clerk Authentication

 ## Note

 - Folder Have ( ).
 It won't affect to route
+- With Clerk Authen.
+(If your application uses the src/ directory, your middleware.ts file should be placed inside the src/ folder.
+If you are not using a src/ directory, place the middleware.ts file in your root directory)

 # Smart-Image